Gassandrid/ewan.my/content/Notes/Calculus III/Conceptual Notes/Vectors.md

 That works for adding and subtracting vectors geometrically, but what about arithmetically?

 Vectors can be added or subtracted by adding or subtracting the corresponding components.

 For example, to add two vectors, add the first components together, then add the second components together, and so on.

 To subtract two vectors, subtract the corresponding components.

 $$\begin{bmatrix} 1 \\ 2 \\ 5 \end{bmatrix} + \begin{bmatrix} -1 \\ -3 \\ -4 \end{bmatrix} = \begin{bmatrix} 0 \\ -1 \\ 1 \end{bmatrix}$$

-## Multiplication of vectors
+## Multiplication of Vectors

 ![[Pasted image 20240826124335.png]]